 WICT is an organization with a 30-year track record of creating women leaders.
 We also celebrate the achievements of women by encouraging others to emulate those who have made noteworthy contributions to our industry.

 Please click here for more information on WICT awards.
 Click here to view past recipients of WICT awards throughout the years.

-This year’s honorees will be celebrated at the 2013 WICT Touchstones Luncheon being held during the WICT Leadership Conference, October 7-8, at the New York Marriott Marquis, during Diversity Week.
+The 2013 honorees were celebrated at the 2013 WICT Touchstones Luncheon that was held during the WICT Leadership Conference, October 7-8, at the New York Marriott Marquis, during Diversity Week.

 WICT named Abbe Raven winner of its 2013 Woman of the Year award.
 Abbe Raven is Chairman, A+E Networks, encompassing A&E®, Lifetime®, HISTORY®, LMN®, bio.®, H2™, HISTORY en Español™, Crime & Investigation Network®, Military HISTORY®, LRW™, as well as A&E IndieFilms®, A+E Networks International®, A+E Networks Digital® and A+E Networks Consumer Products®.
 Elevated to this newly created position in April 2013, Ms.Raven serves as A+E Networks’ strategic corporate business advisor, spearheading long-term business and revenue strategy and public policy initiatives.